Updated: Nov 24, 2020

 The most two popular and widely used ways of making soap is called the cold process method and the hot process method, both are extremely different but beautiful in its own way.
 I will explain the differences below.
 At Kmoni Cosmetics we used the Hot process method of creating soap.
 Oh the Joy! but the tedious.

 The hot process method essentially means that the soap is being cooked or directly heated in order to speed up the saponification process by cooking the lye and oil mixture together.
 Sounds easy right? well not so much, because the process is being intentionally heated to speed up the saponification process, it requires a ton of technique, patience and watching.
 This soap making process can become a big volcano soapy mess if its not attended too.
 However the benefits of utilizing this process is astonishing.
 Unlike cold process soap, once the soap is cooked and fully saponified, there is no traces of lye present and only needs a cure time of a few days to a week for the bar to fully harden.
-The texture and appearance of hot process soap is usually slightly thicker more rustic in appearance with often times beautiful ridges on the top to accentuate their process.
+The texture and appearance of hot process soap is usually slightly thicker more rustic in appearance with often times beautiful ridges on the top to accentuate this method.

 Cold process however is allows the lye to be neutralized without any outside sources of heat, called “curing”.
 During this time it allows for more of a gradual saponification of usually about 4-6 weeks for it to bind and become soap.
 As the soap “cures” the lye present is used to break down the oils into their cleansing chains, as the water slowly evaporates.
 The end result of cold process is usually a beautiful smooth firm bar of soap.